K-minutti/movie-nominations/README.md

 ### A small app to compile a list of movie nominations.
 Visit live site [here](https://movie-nominations-pa8zg.ondigitalocean.app/)

+The site is set to search for "Code" by default to make it feel less empty\

 This app was made using plain HTML, CSS, and JavaScript.
-Icons are from font-awesome
+Icons are from font-awesome\

 ## Features

+Uses the OMDb API. [link](http://www.omdbapi.com/)\
-Search movies by title
+Search movies by title\
-Toggle order by year
+Toggle order by year\